material-components/material-components-web/packages/mdc-ripple/README.md

 > [CSS 4 color-mod functions](https://drafts.csswg.org/css-color/).

 The way that [mdc-theme works](../mdc-theme#mdc-theme-prop-mixin) is that it emits two properties: one with the hard-coded sass variable, and another for a
 CSS variable that can be interpolated.
-The problem is that ripple backgrounds need to have an opacity, and currently there's no way to opacity a pre-existing color defined by a CSS variable.
+The problem is that ripple backgrounds need to have an opacity, and currently there's no way to opacify a pre-existing color defined by a CSS variable.
 There is an editor's draft for a `color-mod` function (see link in TL;DR) that _can_ do this:

 ```css